top of page

 Experience: A basic understanding of shooting in manual mode is helpful, but class will cover the advantages of shooting in manual mode vs. automatic mode.

 Materials: A fully charged laptop with Adobe Lightroom installed will be needed if you would like to follow along to the processing portion of the class.
 Instrutor will provide a RAW image to work with.
-Not needed for the class, but having a DSLR or Mirrorless camera, a fast, wide angle lens (f/2.8 - f/4, 14mm - 24mm), and a sturdy tripod will be critical to maximize your chances of capturing a compelling Milky Way image.
+Not needed for the class, but having a DSLR or mirrorless camera, a fast, wide angle lens (f/2.8 - f/4, 14mm - 24mm), and a sturdy tripod will be critical to maximize your chances of capturing a compelling Milky Way image.

 Class size: Maximum 8